ArknightsAutoHelper/ArknightsAutoHelper-agent/README.md

 ## Compatibility
 * Android 5+.
 * Correct SurfaceFlinger/hwcomposer/gralloc implementation (especially for emulators, aka. app players)
+* If the device works with [scrcpy](https://github.com/Genymobile/scrcpy), it should work with aah-agent too.

 ### Known Incompatible Emulators
 * BlueStacks with Performance grpahics engine (change to Compatibility in settings)